yokolet/serene-cliffs/vagrant/catalog/README.md

 ## How to run the app

 The app uses PostgreSQL.
-The databse `catalog` should be created on PostgreSQL.
+The database `catalog` should be created on PostgreSQL.

 ```